Region: Tavush Province

 The first major plan of the town was adopted in 1948, revised later in 1967.
 In 1951, the Ijevan Wine-Brandy Factory was opened, followed by the rug and carpet factory opened in 1959-65.
 With the gradual development of the industrial sector, Ijevan was given the status of a town in 1961.
 In 1970, it was turned into a city of republican subordination of the Armenian Soviet Socialist Republic.

 Following the independence of Armenia in 1991, Ijevan became the provincial center of the newly founded Tavush Province as per the administrative reforms of 1995.

 Ijevan Dendropark is a green paradise where you will definitely enjoy walking around.
 Some also call it a green symphony.
 Here, there are more than 650 types of trees, bushes, and flowers.
 The Dedropark is located on the right bank of the river Aghstev.

-Perfect place to have a walk and be close to nature.
+The perfect place to have a walk and to be close to nature.

 Ijevan was used to host an annual symposium of sculpture between 1985 and 1990 with the presence of many experts from all over the world.
 Therefore, the residents of Ijevan started to call their town «the city of 100 sculptures».
 Currently, there are 116 sculptures erected at the Ijevan sculptures garden at the center of the town.